steverandy/content_directory/README.md

 2. `text` is a `String` of original entry text.
 3. `html` is a `String` of the result of original text after processed by Redcarpet Markdown parser.

+You can you these three values to render entry to a view.

     for post in posts
       puts post.metadata["Title"]
       puts post.text